DiogoDeAndrade/VisualPSO/README.md

 Under Prefabs, there is a sample prefab that can be used for testing called TestVisualPSO.
 It can drag be dropped in the scene and adjust the parameters of the PSO and the visual display on the instance.

-To configure the PSO itself, you can modify the parameters on the PSOConfig behaviour:
+To configure the PSO itself, you can modify the parameters on the PSOConfig behavior:

 ![Image](https://github.com/DiogoDeAndrade/VisualPSO/raw/master/Screenshots/unity_pso_config.png)